 - Create a second escalation policy within your team called Waiting Room.
 Create a routing key (used to send alerts to the Waiting Room) and append it to the policy.

-- Next, designate the amount of time you feel comfortable with the alert existing prior to paging a human—set this amount of time as the first step in the Waiting Room policy.
-We picked 15 minutes as shown below.
+- Next, designate the amount of time you feel comfortable with the alert existing prior to paging a human (i.e. 10 minutes)—set this amount of time as the first step in the Waiting Room policy.

 - Lastly, once that amount of time has passed, reroute the alert to the Primary Policy.
 This is achieved by selecting Execute Policy as the action and designating the Primary Policy for the reroute.

-Alerts that are routed to the Waiting Room policy will delay paging for 15 minutes, allowing ample time for them to auto-resolve before waking you up.
+Alerts that are routed to the Waiting Room policy will delay paging for the time specified in the first step, allowing time for them to auto-resolve before waking you up.

 Tip 3: Surface Secondary On-Call Schedules in Your On-Call Calendar